 Lyft is eyeing a bigger NEMT role and has expanded its concierge platform.
 The company said insights from its “Economic Impact Report” showed that there was a growing demand for NEMT and it was now working on consolidating its position in offering transportation to medical appointments.

-According to the Healthcare Dive website, in an an S-1 form filed in March with the Securities and Exchange Commission, the company listed its partnerships with healthcare systems as a major source of economic benefit for communities by helping ensure patients get to their medical appointments.
+According to the Healthcare Dive website, in an S-1 form filed in March with the Securities and Exchange Commission, the company listed its partnerships with healthcare systems as a major source of economic benefit for communities by helping ensure patients get to their medical appointments.

 Lyft gauges that about a third of its bookings are for medical transportation.